Do you trade with your friends or become friends with your trading partners? A case study in the G1 cryptocurrency: The cryptocurrency

+$\tilde{G}1$ \cite{g1} is a cryptocurrency introduced in France in March 2017.
+Contrary to most other cryptocurrencies, the growth of the $\tilde{G}1$ monetary mass is not related to mining but to the number of users, and it is distributed evenly between them.
+Each member receives a share of the monetary growth every day as the \textit{universal dividend} (UD).
+This share should not be considered as a salary or as a reward: there is no work required from the members to earn their UD (although they have some responsibilities as we will see).
+The universal dividend simply comes from the fact that all individuals are considered equal in terms of currency creation. $\tilde{G}1$ is indeed considered to be the first "\textit{libre}" cryptocurrency (which means \textit{free} in French), and which properties were developed in the relative theory of money \cite{TRM}.

+\textit{Libre} currencies have two key properties which differentiate them from other currencies: a spatial and a temporal symmetry.
+The spacial symmetry means that all individuals of a given generation co-create the same amount of new currency units, while the temporal symmetry prevents a generation of users to be favored over another by the currency creation process.
+In $\tilde{G}1$, the monetary growth rate, and therefore the UD's value, evolve according to the population's size and are updated every six months \cite{g1}.

-It is easy to see that most currencies, independantly of their use of the blockchain, do not implement these rules: some individuals benefit from the monetary creation at the expense of others.
-In Bitcoin for example, early adopters managed to mine most of the finite monetary mass leaving only crumbs to other users \cite{Kondor} \cite{Rose}.
-With fiat currencies, creation of new units is often a priviledge given to states and banks and remains obscure to most citizens.
-One of the main objectives of \cite{TRM} is to show that a currency can fulfill its purpose of enabling transactions of goods, while preserving fairness and equity in terms of monetary creation.
+It is easy to see that most currencies, independantly of their use of the blockchain, are not \textit{libre}: some individuals benefit from the monetary creation at the expense of others.
+In Bitcoin for example, early adopters managed to mine most of the finite monetary mass leaving only crumbs to the other users \cite{Kondor} \cite{Rose}.
+With fiat currencies, creation of new units is often a priviledge given to states and remains obscur to most citizens.
+One of the main objectives of $\tilde{G}1$ and the relative theory of money \cite{TRM} is to show that a currency can fulfill its purpose of enabling transactions of goods, while preserving fairness and equity in terms of monetary creation.